Equity & Inclusion

 Education & Training

 We have committed to ongoing anti-racism, anti-bias, and anti-oppression training for our faculty, lecturers, staff, and graduate students.
-Training sessions are oriented toward concerns that are raised during listening sessions with undergraduate students or identified by community members through the Climate Feedback Form.
+Training sessions are oriented toward concerns that are raised during listening sessions with undergraduate students or identified by community members through the Sounding Board form.
 Beyond personal growth and transformation for members of our community, these trainings are intended to provide the foundations for structural change within the department.